Feedback Loops & Label API: Labeling and feedback best practices

 Transaction states indicate where the transaction is safe, needs attention, or must be blocked.
 States also indicate the action taken by the SEON system with the transaction, considering states like traffic lights.

 States are assigned to transactions immediately in real-time by SEON’s decision engine, the scoring engine when evaluating rules.
-Transaction states can be changed manually.
+Transaction states can be changed manually or using automation via the Label API when adding a label with a different signal (negative instead a positive).

 Labels

 Transaction labels are the ultimate verification of a transaction's truth.
 Consider them as the final positive or negative outcome for the transaction.
-Transactions are labeled after you have verified them good or bad via your business, your systems and your processes outside SEON.
+Transactions can be labeled after you have verified them good or bad via your business, your systems and your processes outside SEON.

 Label API

-A transaction can have a single label (after Label API v2 version) to ensure that it is clearly assigned to the verified reason for setting its state.
-This single label can be either a positive or a negative one indicating the most precise known reason for making it so using the set of label values offered by SEON.
+A transaction can have a single label to ensure that it is clearly assigned to the verified reason for setting its state.
+This single label can be either a positive or a negative one, indicating the most precise known reason for making it so using the set of label values offered by SEON.
 If you would like to apply additional categorization or information beyond the label outcome, leverage Tags to apply multiple categories to a Transaction.
-More information on SEON’s Tag API can be found here: https://docs.seon.io/api-reference/tag-api
+More information on SEON’s Tag API can be found here: https://docs.seon.io/api-reference/tag-api .

-SEON’s Label API v2 is optimized to fully harness SEON’s powerful Machine Learning to make rule suggestions and ML scoring completely adapted to your business.
+SEON’s Label API v2 is optimized to gain access to the best accuracy of SEON’s powerful Machine Learning to make rule suggestions and ML scoring completely adapted to your business.
 This is why it has a broad set of label values available to use.
 Labels are grouped into use cases such as general fraud detection, E-commerce, and Credit Risk (incl.
 BNPL), with more to come.
 Only the usage of these labels is supported across SEON, however, if your use case requires a label not listed please contact us to add it or find the best match.

 Manual Labeling

-You can also manually add labels at the Admin panel’s transaction list page.
+You can also manually add labels in the Admin panel’s transaction list page.
 Here, you have to use the state changer dropdown to add the label as a reason for the transaction's state.

 When setting up labels for your use case, you have to enable the labels you want to see and be applicable on the Admin Panel.
 Please visit Settings/Machine Learning Settings, where the Label Settings section contains the label set with toggles.